1- Department of Animal Science, University of Tabriz, Tabriz, Iran

-Results: Wheat straw processing with urea or lime led to a decrease in feed consumption, but processing with a combination of urea + lime did not affect the total feed intake.
-At the first month of fattening period – considering a two weeks adaptation - feed consumption showed large fluctuations among the experimental groups, which was partly related to the nature of the feed and kind of processing and partly related to the disease of some experimental animals.
-In the second month, feed consumption had a more stable trend, and the control and lime + urea groups had more feed consumption than the other two treatments.
-The consumption of feed dry matter showed a significant decrease in the two-month period in the treatments of straw which processed with urea or lime compared to the other two groups.
-In accordance with the fluctuations of the consumed feed, the weight gain of the lambs also showed a fluctuating trend during the two months of the experiment.
-The total weight gain was not different among the experimental treatments, however the control and urea + lime groups had considerable - however non-significant - more weight gain than the other two groups.
-The feed conversion rate did not show any difference between the experimental groups.
-Diet containing straw processed with lime + urea had the highest digestibility of organic matter, NDF and ADF.
-Also, this diet along with urea group had the highest digestibility of crude protein and fat.
-Blood glucose significantly affected by the treatments and urea and lime groups had lower blood glucose compared to the other treatments.
-Blood protein was not affected by the experimental treatments, but at the end of the fattening period blood urea nitrogen was higher in the urea + lime group than in other treatments.
-During the first 20 day of the fattening period, the fecal score in the lambs of the control treatment was higher than the other treatments, although no difference was seen between the lambs receiving straw treated with urea, lime and the combination of urea + lime.
-Also, during the second and third 20 days of experiment, the fecal score was not different among the treatments.
-Processing straw with a urea + lime significantly reduced the amount of undigested neutral detergent fiber (uNDF).
+Results: Wheat straw processing with urea or lime led to a decrease in feed intake, but processing with a combination of urea + lime did not affect the total feed intake.
+In the first month of the fattening period, considering a 2-week adaptation, feed intake showed large fluctuations among the experimental groups, which was partly related to the nature of the feed and the kind of processing and partly related to the disease of some experimental animals.
+In the second month, feed intake showed a more stable trend, and the control and lime + urea groups presented more feed intake than the other two treatments.
+The consumption of feed dry matter showed a significant decrease in the two-month period in the treatments of straw processed with urea or lime compared to the other two groups.
+In accordance with the fluctuations of the consumed feed, the weight gain of the lambs also showed a fluctuating trend during the 2 months of the experiment.
+The total weight gain was not different among the experimental treatments, but the

 Type of Study: